xxwilliam/group-13-2/README.md

  <p><h2><b>The Non-Compatibles Roles</b></h2></p>

  <p><b>Alex Ball: Lead Project Developer.</b></p>
- <p>As the project is in line with Alex's Basketball passion, both refereering and Teaching others on how to referee Basketball matches.</p>
+ <p>As the project is in line with ,b>Alex's</b> Basketball passion, both refereering and Teaching others on how to referee Basketball matches.</p>

  <p><b>Samantha Kurilic: Project Organiser.</b></p>
  <p>Making sure everyone has a task and helping out in anyway.
 Alos making sure everyone puts their work in the right place so it can be checked off when completed></p>